awpsec/scorecard/README.md

 # scorecard

-minimal baseball scores for android, built for light phone-style use.
+Minimal baseball scores for android, built for light phone iii.

 scorecard is written in kotlin with jetpack compose and material3 primitives. it uses ktor + kotlinx.serialization against the public MLB Stats API, with no account system, ads, analytics, or api keys.